 I know what you’re thinking.
 A cake without flour?
 I’m the first to admit that it sounds crazy but it’s true and oh so shockingly good.
 Since it has no flour it’s practically healthy cake right?
 Okay so not quite but it sounded good.
 This is the most fantastic gluten free cake I have tasted to date.
 If you wouldn’t have told me it was flourless before taking a bite I would have never known.

-Don’t be alarmed when it puffs up in the oven like s souffle because it will.
+A flourless chocolate cake is a dense “fallen” cake that is made from an aerated chocolate custard.
+Don’t be alarmed when it puffs up in the oven like s soufflé because it will.
 It will fall and fall hard as soon as it’s outside of the oven.
-It develops this crunchy thin layer that will crack but again no worries, it gives way to a moist fudgy chocolate interior and that’s what’s important.
+It develops a crunchy thin layer that will crack but again no worries, it gives way to a moist fudgy chocolate interior and that’s what’s important.

 Inspired and adapted from Shaina Olmanson’s Flourless Chocolate Cakes, via Desserts in Jars

 Rich and Fudgy 4 ingredient Flourless Chocolate Cake.

 - Spray 8 - 7 ounce ramekins OR a 9" spring form pan with non-stick cooking spray.
 Set aside.

 - Into a large microwave safe mixing bowl add butter and chocolate chips.
 Use melt feature if available OR microwave at 30 second intervals stirring after each until completely melted.